mendix/widgets-resources/packages-web/star-rating/README.md

 ## Issues
 Please report issues at https://github.com/mendixlabs/star-rating/issues.

-## Disclaimer
-Status: In development

-This widget should not be used in a production environment.
-No guarantees are given that this works or keeps working, until it is officially released.

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/star-rating/issues.